ROCm/ROCmValidationSuite/README.md

     make package

 _**Note:**_ based on your OS, only DEB or RPM package will be built.
-You may ignore an error for the unrelated configuraion
+You may ignore an error for the unrelated configuration

 ## Running RVS